classTalha/portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio website!
-This project showcases my work, skills, and experiences as a [Your Profession, e.g., Web Developer, Graphic Designer].
+This project showcases my work, skills, and experiences as a Frontend Web Developer.
 Here, you will find examples of my projects, a brief introduction, and links to my social media profiles.

 ## Table of Contents